-Isolate the mains electrical supply before starting any work and observe all relevant safety precautions.

-- Check that the service and water pipes are connected correctly. - Check that all unused sockets are capped. - Check that the oil supply is 28 second kerosene and that the pipework is connected correctly to the oil pump via the supplied flexible oil hose [2]. - Check that the burner is seated correctly on its mounting flange and that the oil hose/s are routed correctly. - See page 34, figure 67 for correct routing of the oil hose.
-Turn on the main oil supply valve at the tank, check the oil supply pipework and connections.
-Rectify any leaks. - Check the flue is correctly fitted and the connections are secure. - Check the condensate pipework [1] is correctly fitted and - connected.Check the condensate trap is filled with water and discharging - Check the condensate trap is filled with water and discharging correctly.
+- Isolate the mains electrical supply before starting any work and observe all relevant safety precautions. - Check that the service and water pipes are connected correctly. - ► Check that all unused sockets are capped. - ► Check that the oil supply is 28 second kerosene and that the pipework is connected correctly to the oil pump via the supplied flexible oil hose [2]. - Check that the burner is seated correctly on its mounting flange and that the oil hose/s are routed correctly.
+See page 37, figure 69 for correct routing of the oil hose. - ► Turn on the main oil supply valve at the tank, check the oil supply pipework and connections.
+Rectify any leaks. - ▶ Check the flue is correctly fitted and the connections are secure. - Check the condensate pipework [1] is correctly fitted and connected. - Check the condensate trap is filled with water and discharging correctly.